mercush/genlm-control/docs/potentials.md

 * Use Earley parsing for efficient recognition
 * Can be combined with other potentials
 * Operate on byte-level sequences by default

+> **Note:** It is recommended to specify grammars via lark syntax.
+The `from_string` method is provided for convenience, but it is not as flexible and robust.

 ## Custom potentials